apm1467/videocr/README.md

   The language of the subtitles.
 You can extract subtitles in almost any language.
 All language codes on [this page](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files#data-files-for-version-400-november-29-2016) (e.g. `'eng'` for English) and all script names in [this repository](https://github.com/tesseract-ocr/tessdata_fast/tree/master/script) (e.g. `'HanS'` for simplified Chinese) are supported.

-  Note that you can use more than one language.
-For example, `'hin+eng'` means using Hindi and English together for recognition.
-More details are available in the [Tesseract documentation](https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage#using-multiple-languages).
+  Note that you can use more than one language, e.g. `lang='hin+eng'` for Hindi and English together.

-  Language data files will be automatically downloaded to your `$HOME/tessdata` directory when necessary.
+  Language files will be automatically downloaded to your `~/tessdata`.
 You can read more about Tesseract language data files on their [wiki page](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files).

-- `time_start` and `time_end`

-  Extract subtitles from only a part of the video.
-The subtitle timestamps are still calculated according to the full video length.

 - `conf_threshold`

   Confidence threshold for word predictions.
-Words with lower confidence than this threshold are discarded.
-The default value is fine for most cases.
+Words with lower confidence than this value will be discarded.
+The default value `65` is fine for most cases.

-  Make it closer to 0 if you get too few words from the predictions, or make it closer to 100 if you get too many excess words.
+  Make it closer to 0 if you get too few words in each line, or make it closer to 100 if there are too many excess words in each line.

 - `sim_threshold`

   Similarity threshold for subtitle lines.
-Neighbouring subtitles with larger [Levenshtein](https://en.wikipedia.org/wiki/Levenshtein_distance) ratios than this threshold will be merged together.
-The default value is fine for most cases.
+Subtitle lines with larger [Levenshtein](https://en.wikipedia.org/wiki/Levenshtein_distance) ratios than this threshold will be merged together.
+The default value `90` is fine for most cases.

   Make it closer to 0 if you get too many duplicated subtitle lines, or make it closer to 100 if you get too few subtitle lines.

+- `time_start` and `time_end`

+  Extract subtitles from only a clip of the video.
+The subtitle timestamps are still calculated according to the full video length.

 - `use_fullframe`